 Celebrating peak 13-14 Liverpool when Luis Suarez scored an 18-yard header

-It took for Brendan Rodgers to spend three years at Celtic and rejuvenate Leicester to be taken seriously as a coach by some people – but we should all now be able to appreciate how bloody good his Liverpool team was in 2013-14.
+It took Brendan Rodgers to spend three years at Celtic and rejuvenate Leicester City to be taken seriously as a coach by some people – but we should all now be able to appreciate just how bloody good his Liverpool team was in 2013-14.

 Having finished eighth in the Premier League under Kenny Dalglish in 2011-12, Liverpool improved their position by only one place in their first season under Rodgers before narrowly missing out on the title in their second having amassed an incredible 101 league goals.

 But rival fans were always more amused by Rodgers’ off-field persona than what he was doing on the training pitch, and even that brilliant 13-14 campaign somehow ended with the Reds the butt of the joke after Steven Gerrard’s slip at Chelsea and then Crystanbul on the home straight.